MicrosoftDocs/azure-docs/articles/azure-functions/create-first-function-vs-code-typescript.md

 ---
-title: Create your first function in Azure using Visual Studio Code
+title: Create a function in Azure with TypeScript using VS Code
-description: Create and publish to Azure a simple HTTP triggered function by using Azure Functions extension in Visual Studio Code. ms.topic: quickstart ms.date: 01/10/2020 ms.custom: "devx-track-csharp, mvc, devcenter, seo, devx-track-python"
+description: Create and publish to Azure a simple HTTP triggered function by using Azure Functions extension in Visual Studio Code by using TypeScript. ms.topic: quickstart ms.date: 09/02/2020 ms.custom: devx-track-typescript
 ---

-# Quickstart: Create a function in Azure using Visual Studio Code
+# Quickstart: Create a function in Azure with TypeScript using Visual Studio Code

 In this article, you use Visual Studio Code to create a TypeScript function that responds to HTTP requests.
 After testing the code locally, you deploy it to the serverless environment of Azure Functions.